 Fortunately, we have plenty of experience of achieving just that and of working explicitly to the changing needs of employers.

 We want employers to sign up to work in partnership with us under the Forward Futures initiative

 A package of comprehensive and practical pre-employment/job readiness support — delivered through a job coaching model.

 Supervised unpaid work experience placements/ tasters — with wraparound support and troubleshooting.

 Vocational and Apprenticeship training — designed to maximise use of the apprenticeship levy.

-Intermediate fixed term employment — through our own Blue Sky operations and trading enterprises.
+Intermediate fixed term employment — through our own Blue Sky Services and trading enterprises.

 Working with employers to fill their vacancies — with the best people for their organisations.

 Delivery of prevention and treatment interventions — regarding the handling of substance misuse and mental health problems in the workplace.